polifonia-project/folk_ngram_analysis/README.md

 * Highlights:
   * Corpus title: _Ceol Rince na hÉireann_
   * Source: Black, B 2020, [The Bill Black Irish tune archive homepage](http://www.capeirish.com/webabc), viewed 5 January 2021.
   * Contents: 1,195 traditional Irish dance tunes, each of which is represented as a monophonic MIDI file.
-Also included is roots.csv, a file giving the expert-annotated root note for every file in the corpus as a chromatic integer pitch class.
+Also included is ```roots.csv```, a file giving the expert-annotated root note for every file in the corpus as a chromatic integer pitch class.

 ## 3. Root Note Detection